Event topology and constituent-quark scaling of elliptic flow in heavy-ion collisions at the Large Hadron Collider using a multiphase transport model: Introduction

 In addition, RHIC and LHC experimental results found that in the intermediate transverse momentum range, the $v_2$ of baryons is larger than that of mesons~\cite{Abelev:2014pua}.
 Ref.~\cite{Voloshin:2002wa} suggests that this phenomenon could be explained by the development of hydrodynamic flow in the partonic phase and then quarks coalesce into hadrons during the hadronization.
-This mechanism leads to number of constituent quarks (NCQ) scaling, a hierarchy observed in the values of $v_2$ as a function of transverse momentum, where flow might no longer be dominant and this may compete with the contribution from jet fragmentation.
-This scaling property has been studied extensively in experiments~\cite{Adams:2003am,Adler:2003kt,Abelev:2014pua, v2_ALICE2} and in theoretical studies~\cite{Molnar:2003ff,Greco:2003mm,Fries:2003kq}.
-Some of these results suggest that the NCQ scaling of $v_{2}$ at the LHC energies is violated~\cite{Abelev:2014pua, v2_ALICE2} for intermediate or high transverse momenta.
-It would be very interesting to study these properties of $v_{2}$ in different event shapes.
-In this work, we obtain the transverse momentum spectra, two-particle correlations and elliptic flow of identified particles as a function of transverse spherocity in Pb-Pb collisions at $\sqrt{s_{\rm{NN}}} = 5.02$~TeV using AMPT model.
-We believe that the results would motivate experimentalists to pursue such a novel method in experiments at the LHC.
-In fact, in a recent study it has been shown that how machine learning tools can be implemented in experiments to obtain transverse spherocity~\cite{Mallick:2021wop}.
+This mechanism leads to the number of constituent quarks (NCQ) scaling, a hierarchy observed in the values of $v_2$ as a function of transverse momentum, where the flow might no longer be dominant and this may compete with the contribution from jet fragmentation.
+This scaling property has been studied extensively in experiments~\cite{Adams:2003am,Adler:2003kt,Abelev:2014pua, v2_ALICE2} and in theory~\cite{Molnar:2003ff,Greco:2003mm,Fries:2003kq}.
+Some of these results suggest that the NCQ scaling of $v_{2}$ at the LHC energies is violated~\cite{Abelev:2014pua, v2_ALICE2} for intermediate or high transverse momenta for heavy-ion collisions.
+In RHIC experimental results for $\sqrt{s_{\rm{NN}}} = 200$~GeV~\cite{Adams:2003am,Adler:2003kt}, NCQ scaling behavior was observed for identified particles.
+As one goes down further in collision energy, the NCQ-scaling is reported to be violated because of the bare energy density required to form a partonic phase and also because of baryon transport to the mid-rapidity owing to baryon stopping \cite{Dunlop:2011cf}.
+For Au+Au collisions at the lower RHIC energy of $\sqrt{s_{\rm{NN}}} = 12.3$~GeV, AMPT with string melting shows a nice NCQ-scaling of identified particle $v_2$ due to the coalescence of partons in the hadronization.
+However, the use of the default AMPT with dominant hadronic interactions seems to break the scaling, as hadrons are formed directly from the fragmentation of excited strings \cite{Tian:2009wg}.
+This makes a nice case of a correlation of NCQ-scaling of $v_2$ and the formation of a partonic phase of matter.
+AMPT model with string melting has shown that NCQ-scaling of $v_2$ holds good at the top RHIC energy for Au+Au collisions \cite{Singha:2016aim}.
+The breaking of NCQ-scaling for Pb+Pb collisions at $\sqrt{s_{\rm{NN}}} = 2.76$~TeV with varying partonic scattering cross-sections and lifetime of the hadronic cascade are presumably understood to be because of the high phase-space density of constituent quarks.
+Further, smaller collision systems like Si+Si at the same collision energy showing NCQ-scaling of $v_2$ adds to the above understanding \cite{Singha:2016aim}.
+In the ambit of a hydrodynamics-coalescence-fragmentation model (low-$p_{\rm T}$ hadrons undergo hydrodynamic expansion with high-$p_{\rm T}$ hadrons from the fragmentation of quenched jets), quark coalescence explains the approximate NCQ-scaling of $v_2$ observed in experimental data for the high-multiplicity p+Pb collisions at $\sqrt{s_{\rm{NN}}} = 5.02$~TeV \cite{Zhao:2019ehg}.